dreylago/InformationRetrieval/Readme.md

 ## Future versions

+1. The first step is to fix a bug on "search by field".
+Currently, it is implemented via weight manipulation (i.e. if the word is match in the desired field, the weight is multiplied).
+This approach works well for only one field.
+But if we search in two or more fields at the same time, the results are not so good.
+It is probably better to implement it as a filter.
-1. The most obvious improvement would be to index the POS (Part-of-speech) tag of the word, along with the position.
+2. The most obvious improvement would be to index the POS (Part-of-speech) tag of the word, along with the position.
 Nouns in the title could be given a higher weight that verbs when matched at search time.
-2. Spelling correction, proximity, etc.
+3. Spelling correction, proximity, etc.
-3. More advanced corpus indexing.
+4. More advanced corpus indexing.